Helias/mod-bg-twinpeaks/README.md

 - test a few Pull Requests
 - write 3 new wiki pages or (1-2 big one)

-Alternatively, you can get this module by donating 150$ to the AzoerhtCore organization.
+Alternatively, you can get this module by donating 150$ to the AzerothCore organization.
 All the money donated to AzerothCore will be used to maintaining the infrastructure and support the community.

 ## How does the battleground work?